samuelkhong/Pomodoro-Timer/README.md

 ## Default Settings

 - The default timer duration is set to 25 minutes.
-- The timer starts as soon as you open the extension popup.
+- The timer will not start until you hit start
 - Tasks are saved using Chrome's local storage.

 ## Notifications